BKoch74/5143-OperatingSystems/Assignments/P01/README.md

 16 Sept 2025
 5143 Shell Project
 Group Members:
-- Name 1: Mae-Jeanne Preville
+- Mae-Jeanne Preville
-- Name 2: Aretha Fontaine
+- Aretha Fontaine
-- Name 3: Bryce Koch
+- Bryce Koch

 ## Overview:
 This project implements a basic shell in Python that supports a variety of commands.